anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 - The device appears under Windows devices in Intune.
 - The device is ready for compliance, app deployment, and configuration profile testing.

-Current observed result:
+Observed result:

 - WIN-CORP-001 completed Windows OOBE.
 - The device name was configured successfully.
 - user01 signed in successfully.
 - The device joined Microsoft Entra ID.
-- The device appeared in Microsoft Entra admin center.
+- The device initially showed `MDM: None` in Microsoft Entra ID.
+- Manual MDM enrollment was triggered.
+- The device appeared in Intune.
-- MDM status showed None.
+- The device showed as managed by Intune.
-- Intune device visibility is still pending.
+- The device showed as compliant.
+- Intune displayed the ownership value as `Personal`.

 ---